 Each one of our counsellors will listen to what you have to say during each session.
 We offer support to help you get back on track.

-We have offices in Port Moody, Pitt Meadows, and North Vancouver.
+We have offices in Port Moody, Burnaby, and North Vancouver.
 Please visit this page for more information.

 It is best to take a preventative approach to counselling.